 West Point Grey

 Situated in West Point Grey, this area has seen significant change over the years.
 Initially it was home to the Musqueam, Squamish and Tsleil-Waututh peoples.
 In 1791 Spanish explorer Jose Narvaez landed on the shores of this area, naming it Langara Point.
 Approximately one year later, Captain George Vancouver arrived and renamed the area after his friend Captain George Grey.
 Significant residential development in the area didn’t start until 1912, shortly after the Municipality of Point Grey was established in 1908.
 In 1912 the area gained a streetcar route running along 10th Avenue from Alma to Sasamat Street, down Sasamat to West 4th.
 To this day, you can still see remnants of the streetcar as Sasamat is significantly wider than most other non-arterial streets.
-As this home was located adjacent to Trimble Street, it was just east of the streetcar route and west of Queen Mary Elementary.
-During the years of the streetcar it may have seen a significant amount of foot traffic, of students going to and from school.
+4586 West 6th is located just west of where the streetcar would have run and would have been one of the more easily accessible homes in this area.

 DirectionsDirections in Google Maps

 Please Share Your Stories!

 Send us your stories, comments or corrections about this site.